castacks/daa_docker/README.md

 ./add_user_2_image.sh <input image tag> <new/wrapper image tag> <parent directory for copying the home folder>
 ```

-where the last argument is a directory uner it the ENTIRE `/home/<host user name>` is copied AS A WHOLE object.
+where the last argument is a directory under it the ENTIRE `/home/<host user name>` is copied AS A WHOLE object.
 This means that there will be a new folder with the name of `<host user name>` under the `<parent directory for copying the home folder>`.
 Be very careful about this behavior and do not confuse it with the actual `home` folder of the host.

-For a fresh start, it is recommended to manually remove the `<host user name>` directory before running the `add_user_2_image.sh` script.
+For a fresh start, it is recommended to manually remove the copied `<host user name>` directory before running the `add_user_2_image.sh` script.

 # Building images locally #

-Two separete scripts are provided for building images locally for `x86` and `arm` platforms.
+Two separate scripts are provided for building images locally for `x86` and `ARM` platforms.
 They are `build_x86_images.sh` and `build_arm_images.sh`.
-The reason for not providing a single script with options to choose platform is that building images is still under development and the procedures are not stable.
+TThe reason for not providing a single script with options to choose the target platform is that the procedure of building images is still under development and it is not stable.
 Once we have a more stable/robust procedure, the scripts will be redesigned.

 To use any of the scripts, e.g. `build_arm_images.sh`, do